 This is what works best for me and, I suspect, many others.
 But what if your events require input from more people than just you?
 This is where a Kanban board may be useful.
-Loosely translated to mean “visual sign,” a Kanban board is a form of “whiteboard” (real or virtual) that organizations use to keep track of workflow or production processes.
-Sounds complicated, doesn’t it.
-However, it’s just a matter of breaking down an objective into the steps it will take to get the job done.
+Loosely translated to mean "visual sign," a Kanban board is a form of "whiteboard" (real or virtual) that organizations use to keep track of workflow or production processes.
+Sounds complicated, doesn't it?
+However, it's just a matter of breaking down an objective into the steps it will take to get the job done.

 The beauty of a Kanban board is that it can be used by almost anyone, for all manner of things that involve multiple people or steps to complete.
-I recently found myself popping up on one (in the form of an initialled yellow dot) when a family member was taken ill.
+I recently found myself popping up on one (in the form of an initialed yellow dot) when a family member was taken ill.
 The board showed at a glance who would be taking the caring shift on any given day and night.
 Further sections were then added: who would be getting the grocery shopping in?
 What days featured medical appointments that would need to be attended?
 For a busy (and large) family, this lent cohesion to the situation and saved some time and effort.

-Kanban boards needn’t be just for adults, though.
+Kanban boards needn't be just for adults, though.
 They can also be an invaluable tool in raising children.
 Many years ago, I put together a Kanban board for a particularly forgetful child.
-I printed images of a nicely made-up bed, a toothbrush, clothes, sports kit, and back pack.
-These items were laminated and attached with Velcro® to the “To Do” column.
-He then placed them in the “Done” column as he performed his morning activities.
+I printed images of a nicely made-up bed, a toothbrush, clothes, sports kit, and backpack.
+These items were laminated and attached with Velcro® to the "To-Do" column.
+He then placed them in the "Done" column as he performed his morning activities.
 He found the process fun and it stopped my sanity from slipping during the busy pre-school period of our day.

 Had I been introduced to the concept of Kanban boards as a child, perhaps I wouldn't have taken so long to find better tools to organize myself.
 After all, modern times are busy and demanding.
 The sooner one grasps the steps needed to achieve objectives (whether personal or professional), the better – and if Kanban boards and Velcro® help you do it, then so be it.